mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the only limits to the possibilities in your life tomorrow are the buts you use today.*
+> *whoever undertakes to set himself up as a judge of truth and knowledge is shipwrecked by the laughter of the gods.*

 </div>
 <!-- quote-end -->